At a glance

 What will I do at my Human Rights placement in Tanzania?

-- Prepare people for court by role-playing different courtroom scenarios
+• Prepare people for court by role-playing different courtroom scenario

 Your human rights work in Tanzania will focus on the following areas: